pnsn/station_metrics/README.md

 Using calculate_metrics.py, calculating hourly metrics for 400 channels takes around 20 minutes on a single CPU when data are downloaded from an FDSNWS such as IRIS.

 eew_stationreport takes about 5 sec to connect to an FDSNWS, then about 1 sec per hour per trace of calculations.
+Running for 336 hours (2 weeks) takes of order 30 min, depending on sampling rate and how noisy a trace is.
 Hourly plots take about a minute each.

 # eew_stationreport for one-off ShakeAlert station assessment